-The CGSB is located near several public parking garages, the closest being in Pier Street.
+The CGSB is located near several public car parks, the closest being in Pier Street.
 Please note that there are time restrictions on most street parking around the building and the City of Perth is very vigilant about patrolling and monitoring these spaces.
-Most of these time restrictions are valid until 5:30pm only but please be careful to read all posted parking notices.

-The Pier Street carparks are owned and run by the City of Perth (westside of Pier) and Wilson Parking (eastside of Pier).
+There are two car parks in Pier Street (between Murray & Wellington) run by the City of Perth and Wilson Parking.
 Please make sure you read and comply with their closing times, which can vary according to the day of the week and time of year.
 Some parking areas are closed on public holidays.

 Students are NOT permitted to park in the alleyway behind the CGSB.
 These parking spaces are reserved for staff only and are closely monitored.
 Your vehicle will be towed in the case of infringement.

-There is an unsecured bicycle rack to the rear of the building that students are welcomed to use.
+There is an unsecured bicycle rack to the rear of the building which students are welcome to use.
 Most students house their bikes in the eastern stairwell.
 If you do so, please make sure your bicycle does not obscure the exit, the stairs or the emergency exit.

 Bus and train routes

 Bus and train information can be found on the Transperth website.
-The Perth CAT also stops directly in front of the CGSB.
-Please check the web for updates to this information.
+The Perth Red CAT also stops directly in front of CGSB.

 Staying in touch